Skip to main content

 For men experiencing symptoms of andropause, or low testosterone, TRT is a primary therapeutic intervention.
 The connection between low testosterone and mood disorders like depression is well-documented, and TRT protocols are designed to restore not just physical vitality but also emotional resilience.

 The standard protocol often involves weekly intramuscular injections of Testosterone Cypionate.
 This approach ensures stable testosterone levels, avoiding the emotional peaks and troughs that can occur with other delivery methods.
-The influence of testosterone on the male brain’s is multifaceted.
+The influence of testosterone on the male brain’s serotonin system is multifaceted.

 Healthy testosterone levels are believed to help regulate serotonin receptor sensitivity and may play a role in serotonin metabolism.
 By restoring testosterone to an optimal range, TRT can help alleviate the irritability, low mood, and lack of motivation that are characteristic of “Irritable Male Syndrome.”